ellaksay/cse15l-lab-reports/lab-report-2-week-3.md

 ![filterOutput](filterOutput.png)

-*The output of this test did the symptoms that we predicted which was that it would run an infinite loop because the 0th index would be the only one that ever got "added" to*
+*The output of this test did the symptoms that we predicted which was that it would return the incorrect order of values in the output list because because the 0th index would be the only one that ever got "added" to.
+The list would end up being backwards.*

 Filter fixed code: